-Price includes: Return economy class flights from Papeete to Mangareva including prepaid taxes and surcharges, group transfers airport/ship/airport, voyage with accommodation as booked, including all meals, shore excursions, services of WildWings leader and ship’s team plus day by day bird checklist.
+Price includes: Return economy class flights from Papeete to Mangareva including prepaid taxes and surcharges, group transfers airport/ship/airport via local ferry, voyage with accommodation as booked, including all meals, shore excursions, services of WildWings leader and ship’s team plus day by day bird checklist.

-Price excludes: Flights UK to Papeete return (available from c£1449pp), pre-voyage hotel night in Papeete (room only, from £90 per room per night), transfers in Papeete, meals and drinks in Papeete, voyage landing fees – c.US$85 payable locally, optional birding excursions in Papeete (approx. £130pp for two excursions, includes a donation to Birdlife of £35pp), travel insurance, drinks and other items of a personal nature onboard the vessel.
+Price excludes: Flights UK to Papeete return (available from c£1395pp), pre and post voyage hotel nights in Papeete (see below), transfers in Papeete (see below), meals and drinks in Papeete, voyage landing fees – c.US$95 payable locally, optional birding excursions in Papeete (see below, includes a donation to Birdlife Tahiti of £40pp), travel insurance, drinks and other items of a personal nature onboard the vessel.